aayazkhan/BarcodeScannerCompose/POLICY.md

 When we rely on your IP address, we cannot apply the terms of this section to any individual that masks or otherwise hides their location information from us so as not to appear located in the Designated Countries.
 If any terms in this section conflict with other terms contained in this Policy, the terms in this section shall apply to users in the Designated Countries.

 A. Our Relationship to You.
-Easylife Studio/CHAMOMILE PTE.
-LTD is a data controller with regard to any personal information collected from individuals accessing or using its Service.
+Barcode Scanner is a data controller with regard to any personal information collected from individuals accessing or using its Service.
 A “data controller” is an entity that determines the purposes for which and the manner in which any personal information is processed.
 Any third parties that act as our service providers or are otherwise acting on our behalf are “data processors” that handle your personal information in accordance with our instructions.

 B. Legal Bases for Processing Your Personal Information.
 We describe our legal bases for processing throughout this Policy.
 Below is a list of the purposes described in our policy with the corresponding legal bases for processing: